ARMmbed/mbed-os-5-docs/docs/reference/runtime/Execution.md

 # Execution

+Embedded systems are systems that are built for performing a sole dedicated duty.
+They are typically constrained in resources and contain only the necessary components to perform their duty.
+Most embedded systems are powered by a single microcontroller chip.
+That microcontroller is typically also limited in resources such as memory.
+Software for an embedded system must be carefully designed to make the best use of such limited resources.
+Mbed OS is often too large for such systems in its default configuration, but it supports additional modes that might be a better option depending on your target system.

+Threading is a fundamental technique in software development, which allows multiple tasks to run concurrently.
+As microcontrollers become more capable, it has become possible to use threading in embedded systems, using schedulers, either standalone or included in a real time operating system (RTOS).
+In single-microcontroller embedded systems, a thread is an independent segment of the program which executes within the single process runnning on the microcontroller.
+Threads provide a lot of flexibility to the developer but come at the cost of resources for the scheduler.
+Mbed, in its default configuration, provides an RTOS to enable threading in applications where resources are not critical.
+There is also a bare metal profile which is optimized for constained targets and does not include the RTOS or threading capabilities.

 ## Threads

 Your application (`main` function) starts execution in the main thread, but it's not the only thread running in Mbed OS.
 There are many threads running system services, such as: